 What Is Dual Diagnosis Treatment?

-It is fairly common to see dual diagnoses among all people who suffer from addiction.
-Some studies indicate that more than half of those suffering from drug addiction may also have a dual diagnosis, while almost 40 percent of alcohol abusers have a diagnosable mental condition.
-This is very important to understand, since treating dual diagnosis is much more difficult than treating addiction alone, so the prevalence of co-occurring disorders represents a major challenge for mental health providers.
+Even worse, dual diagnosis cases are fairly common among people who suffer from addiction.
+Some studies indicate that more than half of those suffering from drug addiction may also have a dual diagnosis.
+Likewise, almost 40% of alcoholics are expected to have diagnosable mental disorder.
+Treating dual diagnosis is much more difficult than treating addiction alone, so the prevalence of co-occurring disorders represents a major challenge for mental health providers.

-Some mental illnesses that are commonly present in dual diagnosis patients are:
+Some mental illnesses that are commonly present in dual diagnosis patients include:

 - Bipolar Disorder